-Argain Oil has many benefits for your hair and your hair extensions.
+Argan Oil has many benefits for your hair and your hair extensions.
 There are many brands of argan oil, and you can choose your favorite.
-Argain oil works great with detangling and removing knots from your extensions.
+Argan oil works great with detangling and removing knots from your extensions.

 This is also a great product to use with hair extensions in general.
-Basically, it keeps them in great condition, and it is a natural substance that won’t damage your hair extensions.
+It keeps them in great condition, and it is a natural substance that won’t damage your hair extensions.

 Pick any of these based on reviews and pricing.
 You can’t go wrong with any.

 7 How to Prevent Tangled Hair Extensions and Knots?

 The first thing you need to incorporate into your routine is brushing.
 Extensions require combing, the same as your natural hair does.
 It may sound obvious, but many girls are don’t brush regularly and that’s when the rat’s nest look appears.

 Brush Your Hair Extensions